Ray Illingworth – Yorkshire PersonifiedMartin Chandler |

 Former Warwickshire opening bowler and respected journalist Jack Bannister wrote, not intending to be unduly critical, that Illingworth then was dogmatic and single-minded to the point of being blinkered.
 Somewhere along the line Illingworth failed to adapt to changing times.
 It would have been a great pity if he were to be remembered as the old curmudgeon who couldn’t manage Yorkshire or England, but thankfully he isn’t, the vast majority of England supporters choosing instead to remember him as the old curmudgeon who is still the last England captain to have gone to Australia to attempt to recover the Ashes, and succeeded.

-The most fitting epitaph to Ray Illingworth I have found comes from the pages of Wisden, and the words of editor Norman Preston when reflecting on the Illingworth era; England turned to Illingworth at a time of a dearth of natural leaders and he responded in full with his sound knowledge of the game, his tactical skill and his own ability as a player when crises occurred.
+The most fitting tribute to Ray Illingworth I have found comes from the pages of Wisden, and the words of editor Norman Preston when reflecting on the Illingworth Era; England turned to Illingworth at a time of a dearth of natural leaders and he responded in full with his sound knowledge of the game, his tactical skill and his own ability as a player when crises occurred.
 With the resources at his disposal , that he should win and then retain the Ashes was a great achievement for someone who for years was regarded as little more than an honest journeyman not quite of Test class.